 Energy Scheduling: Buyer shall notify EPMI via recorded telephone line by 10:00 a.m.
 CPT on the last business day prior to delivery of its request to schedule tolling for such day(s).
 Quantities scheduled over weekends and adjacent holidays would be the same for each day of such period.
 Buyer would have intra-day scheduling capability with a three-hour notification requirement within a defined Peak Period (5 hours if called outside the defined Peak Period).
 Each energy schedule, once accepted by the Seller, would not be subject to curtailment for economic reasons.
 Buyer may schedule only the dispatch blocks outlined in the Guaranteed Heat Rate Table.

-Operating Limitations: Operating limitations for Buyer are: (a) maximum two (2) start per Unit per day, (b) minimum four (4) hours run time per Unit start, (c) minimum blocks as specified in the Guaranteed Heat Rate Table, (d) maximum 800 hours run time per year per Unit during the Term of the Agreement, and (e) maximum 150 starts per combustion turbine per year.
+Operating Limitations: Operating limitations for Buyer are: (a) maximum two start per Unit per day, (b) minimum four hours run time per Unit start, (c) minimum blocks as specified in the Guaranteed Heat Rate Table, (d) maximum average of 800 hours run time per calendar year per Unit during the Term of the Agreement, and (e) maximum 150 starts per Unit per year.

 Scheduled Outages: Seller may schedule up to 25 twenty-four hour periods per year for each Unit during the months of March, April, October, November, or December to perform scheduled maintenance as Scheduled Outages constituting excused delivery.